Dairy and poultry supply management in Canada: Tariff-rate quotas (TRQ)

 A tariff-rate quota (TRQ) is an international trade policy tool that combines import quotas and tariffs.
 By 2013, there were approximately 1200 WTO TRQs in the agricultural sector annually among supplying countries under GATT Article XIII.
 TRQs are a result of the "current market access requirements" and the "minimum market access requirements" forming the basis of the "Uruguay Round country schedules for agriculture."
 TRQs are two-tiered tariffs in which quotas of certain sensitive domestic products are assigned a quantitative threshold or WTO "minimum access commitments" for imports during a designated time period.
 Tariffs for imports that are at or below the threshold, are either nonexistent or very low.
 Imports above the quantitative threshold, are much higher, making the cost of importation intentionally prohibitive.
 Once imports exceed the "minimum access commitments" as required by the World Trade Organization (WTO), which allow for imports at no or lower tariffs, in Canada imports face prohibitive tariffs such as 168% for eggs, 285% for chicken, 246% for cheese and over 300% for butter.
-These steep tariffs have been often cited to criticize SM for creating barriers to free trade and artificially raising prices by SM critics such as David E. Bond (2010), Andrew Coyne (2011), Hall Findlay (2012) and President Trump in 2016.
+These steep tariffs have been often cited to criticize SM for creating barriers to free trade and artificially raising prices by SM critics such as David E. Bond (2010), Andrew Coyne (2011), Hall Findlay (2012) and presidential candidate Donald Trump in 2016.

 TRQs came into use after World Trade Organization (WTO)'s 1995 Uruguay Round Agreement with 123 nations as contractual parties.
 By 2018 the United States's quantitative TRQ threshold for the import of milk products is 3% and Canada's is 10%.
 By 2018, about 41 countries, including Canada and the U.S., had WTO approved tariff-rate quotas.

 High TRQs are only placed on imports above the quota, not on all the dairy products sold to Canada.
 Below the quantitative threshold, Canadian TRQs on dairy products are often zero or less than 5%.
 Canada's milk quota system is butterfat-based so the highest TRQ is on butter at 298.5%.
 The threshold in 2005 for butter was 3,274 tonnes, of which 2,000 tonnes was allocated to New Zealand.
 Imports above the quota for butter would pay the steep tariff.
 Brookings noted that "[as] a practical matter, no dairy products are sold to Canada outside the quota, so no U.S. exports really pay a high tariff.

 Prior to 1995 Canada employed agricultural import controls in use since the 1983 World Trade Organization's Agreement on Agriculture (AoA).
 These were converted to TRQs after 1995.
 By 2011, Canada's WTO-authorized TRQ represented 8% of the cheese market and 1% of the yogurt market.